hubblo-org/scaphandre/README.md

 Available exporters are:

 - [stdout](docs/exporters/stdout.md): displays metrics on the standard output/on your terminal
-- [prometheus](docs/exporters/prometheus.md): exposes metrics as an http endpoint, respecting the [prometheus](https://prometheus.io/) metrics standard
+- [prometheus](docs/exporters/prometheus.md): exposes metrics as an http endpoint, the way [prometheus](https://prometheus.io/) understands
 - [qemu](docs/exporters/qemu.md): computes power consumption of each Qemu/KVM virtual machine running on the host and stores the data in `/var/lib/libvirt/scaphandre/VM_NAME`

 Available sensors are: